iamshgulati/learn-java-se/Interview-QA-Set-1.md

 Narrowing:
 Casting higher order datatype to lower order datatype is called Narrowing.
 Narrowing cannot be done implicitly by compiler.
 Hence, narrowing operation must be done explicitly by programmer only.
-When narrowing operation is performed, data loss wil occur.
+When narrowing operation is performed, data loss will occur.

 In Class type casting, one class type object is casted to another class type object.
-Class type casting can be of two types:
+Class type casting is of two types:

 1. Upcasting
 2. Downcasting